Mao people (India): Folklores and tradition

 The village of Makhel and the surrounding areas in the heart of the land of the Maos are an ethnographer's delight and an open invitation to archaeologists too because of the various artifacts present and the never ending stories and legends associated with them.

 There is a legend in Mao folklore which tells of the first woman named Dziilimosiiro (Dziilimosiia to some others according to variation in the dialect) from whom the whole of mankind has descended.
 One day a column of clouds enveloped her while she was asleep under a banyan tree, and she conceived.
 She gave birth to 'Okhe' (Tiger), 'Orah' (God) and 'Omei' (Man), in that order with Okhe as the eldest and Omei the youngest.
 Life went on and many years passed.
 In her old age, the mother became weak and fell ill.
 Each of her sons took turns to stay at home and care for her while the other two went away for daily activities in the forests gathering food.
 The story goes that on the day Okhe stayed at home with the mother, he pestered her by pointing at all parts of her body saying it would eat such and such part after her death.
 On other days when Orah took his turn to nurse her, her illness grew worse.

 When it was Omei’s turn to care for her, the mother was happy because he took good care of her.
 The mother dreaded the day when Okhe and Orah would take their turn to nurse her.
 As her condition grew worse, Omei thought to himself that he should do something to let her die peacefully on a day when he was with her.
 So, he collected some chillies which grew in the wild and cooked it into a soup thinking that it would slowly kill her.
 On taking the soup, the mother got better and thereafter asked for more of it.
-Time passed, and fortunately the old mother died on a day when Omei was with her.
+Time passed, and unfortunately the old mother died on a day when Omei was with her.
 Omei buried her under the family hearth as his mother instructed him to do before her death, and put the hearth stones back into place so as to make it look like nothing happened.
 He also dug at various places so that fresh earth could be seen everywhere.
 When Okhe came back home and noticed that the mother was not there, it enquired of Omei about her.
 Omei told him the truth about their mother's death, but wouldn't divulge where he buried her.
 Okhe pawed and dug at all places to find the mother's body, but could not find it.
 He had missed the hearth place as it did not occur to him that she could be buried under the hearth.
 From thereon, the tradition that the family can bury their dead beneath their hearth originated, though the practice is not common.